 The phenomenon of interpersonal brainwave synchronization

 After the anxiety attack was over, and after the migraine a few weeks later had subsided, I was out of town visiting my sister and missing my boyfriend.
 I was excited to see a text from him: it was a link to a study claiming that holding your partner’s hand during difficult times can sync your heart rate and breathing, and even alleviate pain.
-It’s a phenomenon called interpersonal synchronization, and it makes sense that those with a Physical Touch love language would find comfort and connection in holding hands.
+It’s a phenomenon called interpersonal synchronization, and it makes sense that those who love being touched would find comfort and connection in holding hands.

 The lead researcher, Pavel Goldstein, got the idea for the study while his wife was in labor.
 Goldstein noticed that when he held his wife’s hand, her pain seemed to be less intense than when he wasn’t.
 The study took 22 couples who had been together for at least a year and had them either sit in different rooms, sit together and not touch, or sit together and hold hands.
 They applied mild heat pain to the arm of one partner and watched the brain waves differ between the varying levels of closeness.